 You can start keeping your CPD log immediately.
-Use the template (available at the link below to AGI Members) to ensure you record all your activities and what you have gained from them.
+Use the template below to ensure you record all your activities and what you have gained from them.
 Remember to record key details, such as dates of courses or presentations and URLs of further details.

 When your return has been validated by the AGI, you will receive an official certificate confirming your CPD record for that year, enabling you to easily keep track of your future progress.

 How will this assist me with Chartered Geographer status?

-You will need to evidence CPD as part of your application for CGeog Status.
+You will need to evidence CPD as part of your application for CGeog.
 The AGI works with the RGS to ensure that our CPD scheme supports your application.

-Once you are chartered, you will need to continue to submit an annual return.
+Once you are chartered, you will need to continue submitting an annual return.
 Again, the AGI CPD scheme will assist you with the evidence for your return.

 I'm not interested in CGeog - should I still take part in the scheme?

-Members also use their participation in the scheme in other ways - for example, as evidence to their professional commitment for internal annual reviews or promotion process, or even as a reference when applying for new roles.
+Members also use their participation in the scheme in other ways - for example, as evidence to their professional commitment for internal annual reviews or promotion processes, or even as a reference when applying for new roles.